sleepyjaree/cdp/source/COMP163/2020Spring/week4.rst

   return x;
   } // if

 The algorithm above will terminate after 5000 iterations.
 But now we cannot guarantee its correctness.
 Because if we are computing a square root that might have required 5050 iterations, we stop the algorithm 50 iterations short of the answer.
 And we don't have a way to tell is the value of :math:`x` that the algorithm returns, is because we reached the iteration limit (set by ``RUNAWAY``) or because we met the convergence criterion.
-It is left as an exercise, to modify the algorithm above in such as way to inform us how it terminated: either successfully by meeting the convergence criterion (``diff<epsilon``) or abruptly because it exceeded the allowed number of iterations (``counter>RUNAWAY``).
+It is left as an exercise, to modify the algorithm above in such as way to inform us how it terminated: either successfully by meeting the convergence criterion (``diff<=epsilon``) or abruptly because it exceeded the allowed number of iterations (``counter>=RUNAWAY``).

 Sorting algorithms
 ------------------